 The PMI Linn Stuckenbruck Teaching Excellence Award recognizes and honors an individual faculty member for excellence in teaching project management, and for their strong commitment to improving and enhancing project management curricula in higher education.

-- The nominee is not required to be a PMI member.
+The nominee is not required to be a PMI member.

 Sitting members of PMI’s Board of Directors may not participate in the nomination or evaluation process and are ineligible to receive this award.

 Current PMI staff and consultants.

 Number of Awards

 Only one PMI Linn Stuckenbruck Teaching Excellence Award will be granted annually.

 PMI reserves the right not to select a recipient for a particular year.

 Role of the Nominator

 When more than one person supports the nomination, a Lead Nominator must be designated who assembles and submits the nomination.

 Nomination Procedures and Content

 A Curriculum Vitae (not to exceed 10 pages) focused on the nominee’s teaching, educational leadership, achievements and other contributions to teaching and learning, as distinct from a standard CV pertaining to the nominee’s field of expertise.

 One letter of recommendation must come from the department chair or program director of the division in which the nominee teaches or the dean of the college.

 Nominations will not be reviewed if:

-- Written in a language other than English
+Any part of the application is written in a language other than English

-- Verify the nominee’s eligibility and that all required materials have been submitted.
+Verify the nominee’s eligibility and that all required materials have been submitted.

-- Confirm receipt and eligibility of the nomination.
+Confirm receipt and eligibility of the nomination.

-- Administer the review process and notify the nominator of the result.
+Administer the review process and notify the nominator of the result.